trishullab/LibraryAugmentedSymbolicRegression.jl/README.md

     is_parametric::Bool=false,
     # @TODO: Need to change the interface to use node_type.
     # This boolean variable is a special flag to allow sampling parametric equations from LaSR.
-    llm_context="We believe the function to be a trigonometric function of the angle and a quadratic function of the bias.",
+    llm_context="We believe the relationship between the theta and offset parameter is a function of the cosine of the theta variable and the square of the offset.",
     # A natural language concept to start with.

-    llm_recorder_dir="lasr_runs/",
-    # Directory to log LLM interactions.
-Creates a file called llm_calls.txt in this directory.
-    variable_names=Dict("a" => "angle", "b" => "bias"),
+    variable_names=Dict("x1" => "theta", "x2" => "offset"),
     # The variable name that is passed to the LLM.
 This is useful to introduce domain knowledge to the LLM.
     prompts_dir="prompts/",
     # The location of the zero-shot prompts for the LLM.
 Specialize these prompts to your problem for better performance.